Privacy: the iOS browser showdown

 Edge, well-hidden protections

 Edge was dead last when the browser first launched.
-What about protection when surfing?
+What about protection while browsing?
 If we look at the results with the default configuration:

 So I activate “Block ads”